coreinfrastructure/best-practices-badge/doc/security.md

 * An "A+" rating from the
   <a href="https://www.ssllabs.com/ssltest/analyze.html?d=bestpractices.coreinfrastructure.org">Qualys SSL labs check of our TLS configuration</a>
   on 2017-01-14.
-* An "A" rating from the
+* An "A+" rating from the
   <a href="https://securityheaders.io/?q=https%3A%2F%2Fbestpractices.coreinfrastructure.org">securityheaders.io check of our HTTP security headers</a>
-  on 2017-01-14.
+  on 2018-01-25.
+  Back in 2017-01-14 securityheaders.io
-  It gives us a slightly lower score because we do not include "Public-Key-Pins".
+  gave us a slightly lower score ("A") because we do not include "Public-Key-Pins".
 This simply notes that we are do not implement HTTP Public Key Pinning (HPKP).
-  HPKP counters rogue certificate authorities (CAs), but it also has problems.
+  HPKP counters rogue certificate authorities (CAs), but it also has risks.
-  HPKP makes it harder to switch CAs *and* any error in its configuration, at any time, risks serious access problems that are unfixable - making it somewhat dangerous to use.
+  HPKP makes it harder to switch CAs *and* any error in its configuration, at any time, risks serious access problems that are unfixable - making HPKP somewhat dangerous to use.
-  As a result, we have chosen to not add HPKP at this time.
+  Many others have come to the same conclusion, and securityheaders.io has stopped using HPKP as a grading criterion.
 * An all-pass report from the
   <a href="https://www.sslshopper.com/ssl-checker.html#hostname=bestpractices.coreinfrastructure.org">SSLShopper SSL checker</a>
   on 2017-01-14.